Skip to content

 • description

 Returns a human-readable description of the evaluator: BinaryClassificationEvaluator -> Binary Classification 1.
-Remove "Evaluator" from the class name 2.
+Replace "CE" prefix with "CrossEncoder" 2.
+Remove "Evaluator" from the class name 3.
 Add a space before every capital letter

 Methods